Swapping Vacations to Go Abroad

-Home Exchanges Can Cost No More than Staying Home
+Home Exchanges Often Cost Less than Staying Home

 Would you like to stay in our house near Munich for a month this summer in return for putting us up in Florida for a week or two